FACTBOX-Airlines suspend China flights due to coronavirus

 Here is the latest on their plans (in alphabetical order): AIR CANADA

 Air Canada said on Jan.
-28 it was cancelling select flights to China.
+28 it was canceling select flights to China.
 AIR FRANCE

 Air France said on Jan.
 30 it suspended all scheduled flights to and from mainland China until Feb.
 9. AIR INDIA

-Air India said it was cancelling its Mumbai-Delhi-Shanghai flight from Jan.
+Air India said it was canceling its Mumbai-Delhi-Shanghai flight from Jan.
 31 to Feb.
 14. AIR NEW ZEALAND

 Air New Zealand said on Jan.
 31 it was temporarily reducing flights between Auckland and Shanghai to four return services a week from Feb.
 18 to March 31 rather than the usual daily flights.
 AIR SEOUL